 If you are looking for rental homes or just a general overview of the lodging options in the Orange County area, we put together the best places to stay in Orlando, Florida for your Disney vacation (and a separate guide to the best cheap hotels in Orlando!).

 The good news about having so many options to choose from is that there are tons of great hotel options that you can book with points — everything from a basic Holiday Inn to a Ritz-Carlton.
 If you’ve got the points, we can show you how to save.
 Let’s take a look at some popular choices …

 If you are looking to make your trip to Disney extra special, there is nothing quite like staying at an official Disney Resort Hotel property.
 Disney has mastered the art of hospitality and entertainment and those skills translate perfectly from the park experience to the guest room.

 With special character meals, themed rooms, and direct access to the parks, your stay will likely be remembered for a long time.
 The only problem is that most of the hotels are quite expensive compared to off-property options.

-There are some budget options, like Disney’s All-Star Movies Resort that starts around $100 per night, but some of the more popular options like Disney’s Grand Floridian Resort & Spa start at over $500 per night.
-If you have some flexible points as we mentioned above from Amex, Chase, etc., you can try to book these hotels via the travel portals or use the Capital One Purchase Eraser after your stay.
+There are some budget options, like Disney’s All-Star Movies Resort which starts around $100 per night, but some of the more popular options like Disney’s Grand Floridian Resort & Spa start at over $500 per night.
+If you have some flexible points as we mentioned above from Amex, Chase, etc., you can try to book these hotels via the travel portals.

-But the real good news is there are actually 2 (and soon will be 3) hotels onsite that you can book using your Marriott Bonvoy points!
+But the real good news is there are actually 3 hotels on site that you can book using your Marriott Bonvoy points!

 The Swan and Dolphin hotels are 2 of the most popular destinations because they are both within walking distance to the parks — and you can pay for them with points!